Tomorrow Is Yesterday

 "Tomorrow Is Yesterday" is the nineteenth episode of the first season of the American science fiction television series Star Trek.
 Written by D. C. Fontana and directed by Michael O'Herlihy, it first aired on January 26, 1967.
-It was the first Star Trek episode to be written solely by a woman (Dorothy Fontana had previously written the teleplay for the episode “Charlie X” but the story was credited to Gene Roddenberry).
+It was the first Star Trek episode to be written solely by a woman (Fontana had previously written the teleplay for the episode “Charlie X” but the story was credited to Gene Roddenberry).

-In the episode, the Enterprise is thrown back to Earth in the 1960s where the US Air Force detects it so the crew must find a way to correct the damage to the timeline.
+In the episode, the Enterprise is sent back in time to Earth in the 1960s, where the US Air Force detects it.
+The crew must correct the damage to the timeline and find a way to travel back to the future.